Shopify/semian/README.md

   We recommend this to be `0` unless you have very few workers running (i.e. less than ~5).

+Note that there are system-wide limitations on how many tickets can be allocated on a system. `cat /proc/sys/kernel/sem` will tell you.

+> System-wide limit on the number of semaphore sets.
+On Linux systems before version 3.19, the default value for this limit was 128.
+Since Linux 3.19, the default value is 32,000.
+On Linux, this limit can be read and modified via the fourth field of `/proc/sys/kernel/sem`.

 ## Defense line

 The finished defense line for resource access with circuit breakers and